Arghun-dev/TypeScript/README.md

 ### When should I use a Generic?

 When you start using Generic is that, you truely don't know what type is gonna passed into the function.
+Or you have something inside that function that rely on knowing that type.

 ```js
 interface Animal {